Kaspect/content-detection/introduction.md

 + Variety Is it too unorganized to be useful? heterogenous in size/structure?
 What are the types, and are they described?
 + Veracity - the confidence in the data.
 How big is the error bar? is this a guess?
 + Value: What decisions can be made on this data, and how easy is it to turn this data into knowledge and value?

+#XDATA
+A company gives a full description of the dataset;

+LIFT: All Akami Edgescape data, all bitcoin, all Kiva, NBA, employment, etc.